5-year-old girl adopted in virtual ceremony in Collegeville amid COVID-19

 "I'm a teacher, so I love kids and I teach at-risk kids," said King.
 "I always wanted to be a mom and I am not married, so I thought foster care and adoption was the way I could build my family.
 Now I have a big family, five kids."

-Audriana says she loves her new family so much.
+Audriana said she loves her new family so much.
 King says they planned a huge party but had to put that on hold for the time being.

 King does say she has something planned to celebrate, but it's a surprise.